kissg1988/seafile-openwrt/README.md

 <code>make package/seafile-server/{clean,compile} V=s</code>

+* Once done, you'll find the packages generated in "./bin/[platform]/packages/seafile".
+These are ready to be installed.

 Known bugs
 ----------

-* the jansson package needs to be patched (included) as the current version does not install the .pc file (pkg-config) by default
+* the jansson package needs to be patched (included) as the current version does not install the .pc file (pkg-config) by default required by the build process
-* the fileserver component cannot accept file uploads, CORS is not working as expected (400 Bad request returned by to the requests instead of 200 OK, needs debugging)
+* the fileserver component cannot accept file uploads, CORS is not working as expected (400 Bad request returned instead of 200 OK, needs debugging)
 * compiling with <a href="http://wiki.openwrt.org/doc/devel/gdb">debug capabilities</a> fail for packages depending on libpthread for some reason
 * building the packages with "make -j" sometimes fails, rebuilding without the "-j" switch solves the problem